-Home Leave occurs when a PATIENT who is not liable to be detained under Part II of the Mental Health Act 1983 and who is using a Hospital Bed in a WARD or a bed in a Care Home spends a period of time outside the hospital/Care Home, usually at home, with the intention of returning to the same type of WARD or Care Home to continue the same Consultant Episode (Hospital Provider), Midwife Episode or Nursing Episode.
+Home Leave occurs when a PATIENT who is not liable to be detained under Part II of the Mental Health Act 1983 and who is using a Hospital Bed in a WARD or a bed in a Care Home spends a period of time outside the hospital/Care Home, usually at home, with the intention of returning to the same type of WARD or Care Home to continue the same Care Professional Admitted Care Episode.

-For a PATIENT under a Nursing Episode or a Midwife Episode the period of time is at the discretion of the responsible NURSE OR MIDWIFE.
 The period of time for all other PATIENTS should be a maximum of Saturday, Sunday, NHS, bank and public holidays plus another three days.
-If a PATIENT does not return on the day specified and has failed to make alternative arrangements with hospital/care home staff, such a PATIENT should be considered discharged from that day.
-The date on which a PATIENT leaves the WARD to go on Home Leave closes the preceding Ward Stay.
+If a PATIENT does not return on the day specified and has failed to make alternative arrangements with hospital/Care Home staff, such a PATIENT should be considered discharged from that day.

 This supporting information is also known by these names: